wrewsama/obsidian-vault/Source Materials/Books/Adaptive Markets.md

 ## chapter 7
 - hedging: long one instrument, short another => limits losses when the market as a whole goes down
-- hedge funds also follow the same phenomenon as evolution
+- hedge funds also follow the same phenomenon as evolution: multiplying, mutating, and going extinct

 ---
 Source: https://www.goodreads.com/book/show/32889382-adaptive-markets